Optemization placed 3rd at Notion's SF Hackathon! Here's what two days, four people, and almost no sleep looked like

-Try to picture this: it's 2 a.m. in San Francisco.
-The submission clock is almost out, and four of our guys are huddled around a laptop hitting submit on Cerebro with seconds to spare.
+Picture this: it's 2 am in San Francisco.
+The submission clock is ticking down, and four of our team members are huddled around a laptop hitting submit on Cerebro with seconds to spare.

 Spoiler: they made it, and took third place 😝.

 How did they get there, you ask?
-So here's the story of how a week-old platform, two days, and four people turned into one of the better weekends we've had.
+Well here's the story of how a week-old platform, two days, and four people turned into one jam-packed hackathon weekend.

-📸: From left to right: Kamau Muata, Mike Scharf, Tem Nugmanov, and Chris Hoskins.
+📸: From left to right: Kamau Muata (Developer), Mike Scharf (Lead Developer), Tem Nugmanov (Founder & CEO), and Chris Hoskins (Engineer).
 Photo by Boris Zharkov.

 📸: Photo by Boris Zharkov.